 Since there is such a wide variety of groundfish, many different gear types are used to target them.
 While the trawl fishery harvests most groundfish, they can also be caught with troll, longline, hook and line, pots, gillnets, and other gear.

-The West Coast groundfish fishery described in the FMP has four components:
+The West Coast groundfish fishery described in the FMP has five sectors:

 - Open access.
-This component of the groundfish fishery allocates a portion of the harvest to fishers targeting groundfish without limited entry permits, and fishers who target non-groundfish fisheries that incidentally catch groundfish.
+This sector of the groundfish fishery is comprised of fishers targeting groundfish without limited entry permits, and fishers who participate in non-groundfish fisheries that incidentally catch groundfish.
 Trawl gear may not be used in the directed groundfish open access fishery.
 Trawl gears for target species such as pink shrimp, California halibut, ridgeback prawns, and sea cucumbers are exempted from this rule.

 - Recreational.
-This component includes anglers targeting groundfish species and others who target non-groundfish species but who incidentally take groundfish.
+This sector includes anglers targeting groundfish species and others who target non-groundfish species but who incidentally take groundfish under recreational gears and regulations.
+The West Coast recreational fisheries are managed by the coastal states with management coordinated in the Council process.

 The Management Context

-Groundfish are managed through a number of measures including harvest guidelines, quotas, trip and landing limits, area restrictions, seasonal closures, and gear restrictions (such as minimum mesh size for nets and small trawl footrope requirements for fishing shoreward of the trawl Rockfish Conserrvation Area (RCAs are areas where fishing is prohibited to specific gears or sectors).
-The trawl sector of the groundfish sector is currently being rationalized – that is, it is shifting to an IFQ and harvest co-operative program that is scheduled for implementation in 2011 (visit the Council’s Trawl Rationalization webpage).
-This program is expected to reduce harvest capacity in the fishery, to make the fishery more efficient, and to lower bycatch (the incidental harvest of non-target species) in the fishery.
-All sectors of the groundfish fishery are currently constrained by the need to rebuild groundfish species that have been declared overfished (widow rockfish, canary rockfish, yelloweye rockfish, darkblotched rockfish, bocaccio, Pacific ocean perch, and cowcod).
-Rebuilding plans have been developed to help these species recover (see Amendment 16-1, 16,-2, 16-3 and 16-4).
+Groundfish are managed through a number of measures including harvest guidelines, quotas, trip and landing limits, area restrictions, seasonal closures, and gear restrictions (such as minimum mesh size for nets and small trawl footrope requirements for fishing shoreward of the trawl Rockfish Conservation Area (RCAs are areas where fishing is prohibited to specific gears or sectors).
+All sectors of the groundfish fishery are currently constrained by the need to rebuild groundfish species that have been declared overfished (bocaccio, canary rockfish, cowcod, darkblotched rockfish, Pacific ocean perch, petrale sole, and yelloweye rockfish).
+Rebuilding plans have been developed to help these species recover (see Amendment 16-1, 16,-2, 16-3, 16-4, and 16-5).
 Because of the low available harvest of species managed under rebuilding plans, the overall groundfish harvest has been significantly reduced.

-The Pacific Coast Groundfish Fishery Management Plan (FMP) contains the rules for managing the groundfish fishery.
+The groundfish fishery management plan (FMP) contains the rules for managing the groundfish fishery.
 It outlines the areas, species, regulations, and methods that the Council and the Federal government must follow to make changes to the fishery.
 The plan also creates guidelines for the biennial process of setting harvest levels.
-This page describes the amendments made to the FMP.

 Below are three general processes used to regulate groundfish harvests.
 Since these processes can take up to six months, they may be streamlined for some decisions.